Important COVID-19 travel guidance

 The Australian authorities will take action against anyone who imports or is found to be trafficking illegal drugs.
 Prosecution can lead to a lengthy jail sentence and deportation.

-The legality of using e-cigarettes in Australia differs between states.
-Liquid nicotine is classed as a poison and banned from sale nationwide, however some states allow importation for personal use and the use of e-cigarettes without nicotine.
+The legality of using e-cigarettes in Australia differs between States.
+Liquid nicotine is classed as a poison and banned from sale nationwide, however some States allow importation for personal use and the use of e-cigarettes without nicotine.
 You should seek local advice on what restrictions are in place at your destination.

-Australia has strict quarantine rules in order to keep out pests and diseases that could affect plant, animal and human health.
+Australia has strict quarantine rules to keep out pests and diseases that could affect plant, animal and human health.
 All luggage is x-rayed on arrival.
 Any items of concern are further inspected, treated and if necessary confiscated and destroyed.
 Breaches of quarantine regulations can result in large fines.

 You will also be asked to declare whether you have ‘visited a rural area, or been in contact with, or near, farm animals outside Australia in the past 30 days’.

 Different tax rules and rates apply to residents and non-residents.
-Working holidaymakers are usually regarded as non-resident for tax purposes; this means they don’t qualify for any tax-free personal allowance on their earnings.
+Working holidaymakers are usually regarded as non-resident for tax purposes; this means they do not qualify for any tax-free personal allowance on their earnings.
 Further advice on residency for tax purposes and income tax rates is available from the Australian Taxation Office website.